Skip to Content

 The Gas Station Network (GSN) was an early, more decentralized attempt at providing shared Relayer infrastructure, but implementing and using it also involves specific contract modifications and understanding its architecture.

-Meta-transactions via EIP-2771 were a crucial first step in tackling the gas problem.
-They showed we could abstract gas away from the user, but the reliance on specific relayers and the need for contract changes highlighted the need for even better solutions, especially for common flows like token approvals and interacting with diverse contracts.
-Let’s keep digging into our arsenal of secrets!
+Meta-transactions were a crucial first step in solving the gas problem.
+They showed that gas could be abstracted away from the user, but the reliance on specific relayers and the need for contract changes showed the need for better solutions.
+Next, we’ll look at how to handle token approvals.

-It’s like giving someone a VIP pass to the theme park (the sponsored buyNFT), but still making them wait in line and pay separately just to get a wristband allowing them to use the pass!
-It breaks the magic!
+This is like giving someone a VIP pass but making them pay to get a wristband to use it.

 3. One Transaction to Rule Them All: The dApp sends one single transaction to the MyNFT contract.
 This transaction calls a new function we’ll add, let’s call it buyNFTWithPermit.